Same-sex marriage in Zacatecas: Legal history

-Same-sex marriage

 Background

-On 12 June 2015, the Mexican Supreme Court ruled that state bans on same-sex marriage are unconstitutional nationwide.
-The court's ruling is considered a "jurisprudential thesis" and did not invalidate state laws, meaning that same-sex couples denied the right to marry would still have to seek individual amparos.
+The Supreme Court of Justice of the Nation ruled on 12 June 2015 that state bans on same-sex marriage are unconstitutional nationwide.
+The court's ruling is considered a "jurisprudential thesis" and did not invalidate state laws, meaning that same-sex couples denied the right to marry would still have to seek individual amparos in court.
 The ruling standardized the procedures for judges and courts throughout Mexico to approve all applications for same-sex marriages and made the approval mandatory.
-Specifically, the court ruled that same-sex marriage bans violate Articles 1 and 4 of the Constitution of Mexico.
-Article 1 of the Constitution states that "any form of discrimination, based on ethnic or national origin, gender, age, disabilities, social status, medical conditions, religion, opinions, sexual orientation, marital status, or any other form, which violates the human dignity or seeks to annul or diminish the rights and freedoms of the people, is prohibited", and Article 4 relates to matrimonial equality, stating that "man and woman are equal under the law.
-The law shall protect the organization and development of the family."
-Reacting to the Supreme Court ruling, a PRD deputy announced on 18 June 2015 that she would submit a bill to reform the state's civil and family codes to give same-sex couples the same rights as married heterosexual couples.
-A spokeswoman for the National Action Party immediately announced the party's opposition and condemned the Supreme Court ruling.
-The PRD bill was still pending in Congress in November 2017.
+Specifically, the court ruled that bans on same-sex marriage violate Articles 1 and 4 of the Constitution of Mexico.
+Article 1 of the Constitution states:

+Any form of discrimination, based on ethnic or national origin, gender, age, disabilities, social status, medical conditions, religion, opinions, sexual orientation, marital status, or any other form, which violates the human dignity or seeks to annul or diminish the rights and freedoms of the people, is prohibited.
+(Note: Queda prohibida toda discriminación motivada por origen étnico o nacional, el género, la edad, las discapacidades, la condición social, las condiciones de salud, la religión, las opiniones, las preferencias sexuales, el estado civil o cualquier otra que atente contra la dignidad humana y tenga por objeto anular o menoscabar los derechos y libertades de las personas.)

-The state's first amparo was approved in May 2016.
-The couple, Rodolfo Eduardo Flores Nava and Francisco Domínguez Galindo, married in the city of Zacatecas in July 2016, making them the first same-sex couple to marry in the state.
-On 3 April 2017, a lesbian couple from Fresnillo was granted the right to marry by a court.
-Another same-sex couple from the same city was given the right to marry a few months later.
+In July 2016, Rodolfo Flores Nava and Francisco Domínguez Galindo became the first same-sex couple to marry in the state, after having successfully received an amparo two months prior.
+In Fresnillo, a lesbian couple received an amparo on 3 April 2017, followed by another couple a few months later.
 They married in October 2017 in a private ceremony alongside family and friends, marking the first same-sex marriage in Fresnillo.
-By January 2019, three same-sex couples had married in the city of Zacatecas.
+By January 2019, three same-sex couples had married in Zacatecas.